Vulture (Marvel Comics)

-The Vulture is the alias of several supervillains appearing in American comic books published by Marvel Comics, most of whom are depicted as enemies of the superhero Spider-Man and part of his adversaries composing his rogues gallery, typically using special suits which allow them to fly at vast speeds.
+The Vulture is the alias of several supervillains appearing in American comic books published by Marvel Comics.
+Most are depicted as enemies of the superhero Spider-Man and are characterized by their advanced suits that enable them to fly and bear resemblance to their namesake.

-The first incarnation of the character, Isidoro Scarlotti, is an Italian scientist and an enemy of the original Human Torch and Toro.
-The second and most prominent incarnation of the character, Adrian Toomes, is an inventive but maniacal genius who designed his suit and turned to a life of crime, becoming an enemy of Spider-Man and a founding member of the Sinister Six, with later characters to assume the mantle including Blackie Drago, a former cellmate of Toomes, and Clifton Shallot and Jimmy Natale, human/bird hybrids of independent origins.
-Toomes is later revealed to be the grandfather of the superhero Starling.
+The first incarnation of the character, Isidoro Scarlotti, is an Italian scientist who wears a mechanized vulture mask, lacks the ability to fly, and debuted as an enemy of the original Human Torch and Toro.
+The second and most famous incarnation, Adrian Toomes, is an inventive but maniacal genius who designed his flight suit and turned to a life of crime, becoming a recurring enemy of Spider-Man and a founding member of the Sinister Six.
+Later characters to assume the mantle include Blackie Drago, a former cellmate of Toomes who stole his Vulture suit, and Clifton Shallot and Jimmy Natale, human/bird hybrids of independent origins.
+Toomes was later revealed to be the grandfather of the superhero Starling.

-Since his conception, the character has been adapted from into various other forms of Spider-Man media, including television series and video games.
+Since his conception, the character has been adapted from comics into various other forms of Spider-Man media, including television series and video games.
 In live-action, Adrian Toomes was played by Michael Keaton in the Marvel Cinematic Universe (MCU) film Spider-Man: Homecoming (2017) and the Sony's Spider-Man Universe (SSU) film Morbius (2022).

 Publication history

 The first Vulture, Italian scientist Isidoro Scarlotti, first appeared in Young Men #26 (December 1953), created by Joe Gill and Carl Burgos and depicted as an enemy of the original Human Torch and Toro.

 The second Vulture, Adrian Toomes, first appeared in The Amazing Spider-Man #2 (May 1963), and was created by Stan Lee and Steve Ditko.
 According to Ditko, Lee wanted the villain to be heavy-set and based on actor Sydney Greenstreet.
 Ditko designed him to be leaner and more gaunt, feeling he should be swift and fast and also because "The bulkier anything is, the more panel space it has to take up, thereby shrinking panel space for other characters and story panel elements."

 Since Toomes originally assumed the Vulture alias as an enemy of Spider-Man, several other character have taken on the mantle from him.
 The third incarnation, Blackie Drago, first appeared in The Amazing Spider-Man #48 (May 1967), and was created by Stan Lee and John Romita Sr. Lee created the new version because he thought that Spider-Man looked like a bully fighting a wizened old man.
 However, the readers wrote in that they did not like the new Vulture, and Lee relented and brought the original back.

 The fourth incarnation, Clifton Shallot, first appeared in The Amazing Spider-Man #127, and was created by Ross Andru, Gerry Conway, and John Romita Sr.

-A fifth incarnation, Jimmy Natale, first appears in The Amazing Spider-Man #593 as part of the story arc "Spider-Man 24/7"; created by Mark Waid and Mike McKone, he is a recurring enemy of both Spider-Man and the Punisher.
+A fifth incarnation, Jimmy Natale, first appeared in The Amazing Spider-Man #593 as part of the story arc "Spider-Man 24/7"; created by Mark Waid and Mike McKone, he is a recurring enemy of both Spider-Man and the Punisher.